Giants need to start scoring some more points

 Among offensive lines, the Giants rank 15th in pass-blocking.
 That is progress from previous years.

-But this is an important bottom line: The Giants have failed to score a touchdown in two games this season (both losses, both at home) and are averaging 15 points per game, which is slightly less than last year’s average of 15.6.
+But this is an important bottom line: The Giants have failed to score a touchdown in two games this season (both losses, both at home) and are averaging 15.0 points per game, which is slightly less than last year’s average of 15.6.

-Those numbers almost seem as if they were from the NFL's olden days.
+Those numbers almost seem as if they were from the NFL’s olden days.
 Entering Monday, only New England and Miami had scored fewer points than the Giants this season.
-New Orleans, Buffalo and Washington are all scoring more than double the Giants average.
+New Orleans, Buffalo and Washington are all scoring more than double the Giants’ average.

-Coming off the mini-bye, Giants players had time to watch football over the weekend.
-Offensive tackle Jermaine Eluemunor said he spent time wondering "how to figure out what you can do better as a team and as a person and as a player and go from there.”
+Coming off their mini-bye, Giants players had time to watch football over the weekend.
+Offensive tackle Jermaine Eluemunor said he spent time wondering “how to figure out what you can do better as a team and as a person and as a player and go from there.”

-He added: “You can watch other teams and try to pick up little things that they're doing [but] their team is completely different to how our team is built.
+He added: “You can watch other teams and try to pick up little things that they’re doing, [but] their team is completely different to how our team is built.
 No team in the NFL is built like the Giants.
 No team is built like the [Detroit] Lions, the Seattle Seahawks.
-They're all built differently to fulfill the needs that they want and obviously need and how they want to play in their style of playing.
+They’re all built differently to fulfill the needs that they want and obviously need and how they want to play in their style of playing.
 Things like that.”

 For several reasons, Eluemunor said he believes the Giants are on the cusp of scoring more points.

-“If you watch our games, we've moved the ball in every single game,” he said.
+“If you watch our games, we’ve moved the ball in every single game,” he said.
 “Obviously, in the opener against the Vikings, we could have moved it a little bit better, but we were still moving the ball in that game.
 If you watch the Vikings now, a lot of teams struggle against that defense.
-I feel like we played a pretty good game against them, just weren't clean enough and didn't execute enough.
-But then you watch the other three games, we've moved the ball up and down the field on all three of those teams and all three of those teams have really good defenses.
-So, I think that we're really close and I think that we'll see that this week.”
+I feel like we played a pretty good game against them, just weren’t clean enough and didn’t execute enough.

 The three other teams Eluemunor referenced were the Commanders, Browns and Cowboys.